 You might also need to tell them about changes that affect people you live with or someone you care for.
 For example, if someone you care for stops getting Disability Living Allowance (DLA), Personal Independence Payment (PIP) or Attendance Allowance (AA).

 Most changes have to be reported within 1 month, but you should report them sooner if you can.
-This will help you get any extra Income Support you're entitled to as soon as possible, and help avoid an overpayment.

 Changes you have to report